 The National Junior Membership Committee was established in 1937.
 The goals are: to gain new Junior members; to build a well-informed Junior membership; to encourage active participation in all phases of DAR service; and to support the National Junior Membership Committee’s official fund-raising project–the Helen Pouch Memorial Fund.

 The Helen Pouch Memorial Fund is the National Junior Membership Committee’s official fundraising project.
 This fund is named in memory of Helen Pouch (1901-1919) who was the daughter of Mrs. William H. Pouch, the first national chairman of the Junior Membership Committee in 1937, and later President General, 1941-1944.
-The fund provides scholarships, medical aid, and general financial assistance to the two DAR schools, Kate Duncan Smith DAR School in Alabama, and Tamassee DAR School in South Carolina and the four other approved schools.
+The fund provides scholarships, medical aid, and general financial assistance to the Kate Duncan Smith DAR School in Alabama and four other approved schools.

 The Florida State Society enthusiastically supports Junior Membership by encouraging active participation within all levels of the organization.
 Florida Daughters are proud of our Juniors!